kristerkari/awesome-bundle-size/README.md

 - [Webpack Monitor](https://github.com/webpackmonitor/webpackmonitor) - A tool for monitoring webpack optimization metrics through the development process.
 - [Bundle optimize helper](https://webpack.jakoblind.no/optimize) - A tool that will analyze your bundle and give you actionable suggestions on what to improve to reduce your bundle size.

+## Tools to monitor the bundle size

+_See: [#bundlesize](https://github.com/topics/bundlesize) and [#bundle-size](https://github.com/topics/bundle-size) on GitHub._

+- [compressed-size-action](https://github.com/marketplace/actions/compressed-size-action) - GitHub action that reports changes in compressed file sizes on your PRs
+- [size-plugin](https://github.com/GoogleChromeLabs/size-plugin) - Prints the gzipped sizes of your webpack assets and the changes since the last build
+- [BundleWatch](https://bundlewatch.io/) - Keep watch of your bundle size
+- [Harold](https://github.com/funbox/harold) - CLI tool that compares frontend project bundles in size

 ## Tools to analyze the cost of imports

 - [bundlephobia](https://bundlephobia.com) - Find out the cost of adding a new frontend dependency to your project.